Balasubramanian-pg/Fabric-Data-Engineering-Projects/Medallion Architecture/Technical Document.md

   * produce the extractor script with full ADLS upload (next artifact), or
   * scaffold the dbt project with the critical models and tests, or
   * write the Airflow DAG and Databricks Job JSON specs.

-Pick which of the three to build next and I will produce runnable code in the next message.